MBFlewelling/JavaScript/README.md

 If you are on Windows, you can start the server in another window
 `start npm start`

+If running `npm start` does not open a browser window, navigate to http://localhost:4000/ to make sure the installation was successful.

 ## Before the class

 There are likely to be changes right up to class time.
 The day before the class,